timmarks90/treehouse-project-9-gallery-app-with-react/app/README.md

-To add your Flikr API key, create a Config.js file with:
+To add your Flickr API key, create a Config.js file with:
 ` const apiKey = 'YOUR_API_KEY'; `
 ` export default apiKey;`